copenlu/stat-nlp-book/README.md

 # stat-nlp-book

+### Live Online Version

+We are running a [live online version](http://stat-nlp-book.wolfe.ml:9000/template/statnlpbook/04_compgi19/02_overview) of the book.
+Due to security reasons the content is not editable.
+If you want to play with the code and execute it you need to install the book locally, as described below.

 ### Setup and run the book

 Before running any of the following comands, make sure you have [all the prerequisites installed](https://github.com/uclmr/stat-nlp-book/wiki/Installation-of-prerequisites).